Test beam characterization of sensor prototypes for the CMS Barrel MIP Timing Detector: Experimental setup

 In the setup, several layers of Teflon (5 or more, corresponding to a thickness of about 100~$\mu$m) were used to wrap the long sides of the bars to improve light collection and reduce the risk of damaging the bar during handling.
 Two SiPMs, one at each bar end, were coupled to the crystal using optical grease (DOW CORNING\textsuperscript \textregistered~Q2-3067 optical couplant, index of refraction n = 1.4658).

 Two different SiPM types, both consistent with the BTL SiPMs specifications~\cite{CMS:2667167}, were tested, as listed in Table~\ref{tab:sensor_list}.
 The first type belongs to a set of S12572-015 SiPMs from Hamamatsu (HPK) with an active area of $3\times3$~mm$^2$.
 The second set was provided by Fondazione Bruno Kessler (FBK) and consisted of devices with an active area of $5\times5$~mm$^2$ based on the NUV-HD-ThinEpi technology.
-Both SiPM types have a cell size of 15~$\mu$m, which provides an optimal signal-over-noise ratio after the integrated radiation levels (up to about 1.9$\times$10$^{14}$ 1 MeV neutron equivalent fluence, n$\rm{_{eq}}$/cm$^2$) expected in the CMS detector during HL-LHC operation.
+Both SiPM types have a cell size of 15~$\mu$m, which provides an optimal signal-over-noise ratio after the integrated radiation levels expected in the CMS detector during HL-LHC operation.

 The photon detection efficiency (PDE) of the SiPMs tested is shown in Figure~\ref{fig:sipm_param} as a function of the over-voltage (OV), defined as the excess bias voltage above the breakdown voltage V$_{\text{br}}$.
 The PDE weighted by the emission spectra of LYSO:Ce is similar for the two SiPMs and reaches about 36\% for 6~V OV.
 The HPK and FBK SiPMs provide gains of $1.8\times10^5$ and $2.5\times10^5$ (at 2~V OV), respectively.
 The HPK SiPMs feature a larger increase of the excess noise factor (ENF) at high over-voltage due to after-pulses and cross-talk effects.
 The PDE, gain and ENF were measured using the method presented in~\cite{MUSIENKO200657}.